 Management fees.
 Management fees, which generally are calculated as a percentage of revenues and operating profit, decreased 0.4% to \$226 million for 2015 and increased 2.3% to \$227 million for 2014.
 Base management fees for our comparable hotels, which are calculated as a percentage of total revenues, increased \$0.5 million in 2015 and \$8 million in 2014 due to the overall increase in our hotel revenues.
 For 2015, incentive management fees at our comparable properties increased 15.7% due to an increase in hotel operations and in the number of hotels earning incentive fees.
-In 2014, incentive management fees at our comparable hotels declined 4.1% reflecting the renegotiation of management agreements at three of our properties incurring incentive fies, which offset increases due to the overall improvement in operating profit that resulted in more properties incurring incentive management fees.
+In 2014, incentive management fees at our comparable hotels declined 4.1% reflecting the renegotiation of management agreements at three of our properties and declines at specific properties, which offset increases due to the overall improvement in operating profit that resulted in more properties incurring incentive management fees.
 Year-over-year comparisons also include a net decrease of \$3 million in 2015 and \$2 million in 2014 from Recent Acquisitions and Dispositions.

 Other property-level expenses.
 These expenses generally do not vary significantly based on occupancy and include expenses such as property taxes and insurance.
-In 2015, other property-level expenses at our comparable hotels increased \$10 million, or 2.6%.
-For 2015, other property-level expenses at our comparable hotels increased \$10 million, or 2.6%.
-For 2015, other property-level expenses at our comparable hotels.
-For 2014, other property taxes and ground rent, partially offset by a decline in utilities and insurance expense.
+In 2015, other property-level expenses increased \$10 million, or 2.6%.
+For 2015, other property-level expenses at our comparable hotels increased 3.5% due to an increase in property taxes and ground rent, partially offset by a decline in utilities and insurance expense.
 In 2014, other property-level expenses increased \$10 million, or 2.7%, including an increase of 3.6% at our comparable hotels.
 For 2014, a 3.4% increase in property taxes was offset substantially by a decline in property insurance.
-The year-over-year changes also reflect an et decrease of \$2 million in 2015 and \$4 million in 2014 from our Recent Acquisitions and Dispositions.
+The year-over-year changes also reflect a net decrease of \$2 million in 2015 and \$4 million in 2014 from our Recent Acquisitions and Dispositions.